Welcome to the Bangladeshi Mental Health Forum Website

 - To organise mental health awareness events and workshops

 - To promote and campaign for better accessibility to mental health services

 - To work in collaboration with service providers to meet the needs of Bangladeshi service users and carers

 - To highlight the concerns of families, carers of service users and the community to commissioners and service providers.

 - To represent the Bangladeshi community in formal mental health strategic meetings and forums

 - To facilitate activities and signposting services in the community

-The BMHF has primarily focussed its work in the London Borough of Tower Hamlets.
-In Tower Hamlets the Bangladeshi community is the single largest ethnic group, around 36-38% of Tower Hamlets population is of Bangladeshi origin.
-Mental health is a major issue in the Bangladeshi community (despite many unreported cases) and the BMHF is the main mental health organisation/forum that represents the interest of the Bangladeshi Community in Tower Hamlets.
+The BMHF has primarily focussed its community engagement activities in the London Borough of Tower Hamlets.
+In Tower Hamlets the Bangladeshi community is the single largest ethnic group, around 32-34% of Tower Hamlets population is of Bangladeshi origin.
+Mental health is a major issue in the Bangladeshi community (despite many unreported cases) and the BMHF is the leading mental health charity that represents the interest of the Bangladeshi Community.